 Please contact us if you are interested in being involved with the Resilience Project or if you would like the Ardent Grove Foundation to come present.

 We are living in an uncertain time and are all dealing with an increase in stress.
 We have heard from so many people in our community- doctors, medical professionals, birth professionals, clients, and even just friends and family about the overwhelm people are feeling.
-We thought we would try and tackle a few big topics that are often coming up for people around the increased stress we are feeling due to covid-19 and other current events.
+We can help with many of the big topics that are often coming up for people around the increased stress we are feeling due to covid-19 and other current events.
+Including:

-Please reach out to Jennifer Kloewer, Director of Community Education, email@example.com if you would like more information or are interested in scheduling a more personalized talk for your organization.
+Please reach out to Jennifer Kloewer, Marketing Director, email@example.com if you would like more information or are interested in scheduling a more personalized talk for your organization.

 We are happy to address any mental health related issues that may be arising, from vicarious trauma and burnout to self-care and stress management and any other topics that would improve health and well-being for our community.